MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

 By using parameter decorators, we can get rid of the unnecessary parameters like root value that bloat our method definition and have to be ignored with `_` parameter name.
-Also, we can achive clean separation between GraphQL and our bussiness code with decorators abstraction, so our resolvers and their methods behave just like services which we can easily unit-test.
+Also, we can achieve clean separation between GraphQL and our business code with decorators abstraction, so our resolvers and their methods behave just like services which we can easily unit-test.

 ## Field resolvers
 Queries and mutations are not the only type of resolvers.
 We often create object type's field resolvers, e.g. when `user` type has field `posts` which we have to resolve by fetching relation data from the database.

-Field resolvers in TypeGraphQL are very simillar to queries and mutations - we create them as method of the resolver class but with a few modification.
+Field resolvers in TypeGraphQL are very similar to queries and mutations - we create them as method of the resolver class but with a few modification.
 Firstly, we need to declare which object type's fields we are resolving by providing the type to `@Resolver` decorator:
 ```ts
 @Resolver(objectType => Recipe)
 class RecipeResolver {